 Legendary singer-songwriter who revolutionized folk music in the 1960's with albums such as The Freewheelin' Bob Dylan, Highway 61 Revisited, and Blonde on Blonde and songs such as "The Times They Are a-Changin'," "Like a Rolling Stone," and "Positively 4th Street."

 Born Robert Zimmerman, he changed his name to Dylan after the poet Dylan Thomas.
 He was born into a Jewish family, but later converted to Christianity.
 While studying at the University of Minnesota, he became more enthused with folk music than rock and roll.

 His real name is Robert Allen Zimmerman.
 He married Sara Dylan on November 22, 1965; after their divorce on June 29, 1977, he married Carolyn Dennis on June 4, 1986.
 He has three daughters and three sons.
 One of his sons, Jakob, also became a singer and guitar player.

-He sang a duet with the great Johnny Cash titled "Lay Lady Lay" in 1969.
+He sang a duet with the great Johnny Cash titled "Girl From the North Country" in 1969.